Getting started with the .NET API

 • The most common package or assembly to use is Dundas.BI.Core, which includes the Dundas BI Engine and various services you may wish to access.
 You may also be accessing types from one of the other two assemblies as listed in the .NET API Reference Language Reference.

-Referencing Dundas BI assemblies
+Referencing assemblies

-Referencing Dundas BI assemblies
+Referencing assemblies

 4. Start the engine